mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    - Magnetic heading will always be sent to SignalK *navigation.headingMagnetic* path, also when True is selected
    - Effective immediately

-All above are stored persistently in ESP32 preferences and will be automatically retrieved on ESP32 boot.
+All above are stored persistently in ESP32 NVS and will be automatically retrieved on ESP32 boot.

 Additionally the user may: